Get an Italian Long-Stay Visa in 3 Steps

 - A cashier’s check made out to “CONSULATE GENERAL OF ITALY” for the stated amount (May 2022 = $136.80/long-form or $59.00/study).

 The other envelope needs a prepaid label addressed to YOU, with the Consulate as the sender.
 Fold it in half so that it fits in the first envelope.
 Mail it to the address in the instructions exactly as it’s written.

 Arrivederci e Buon Viaggio/Lavoro/in Bocca al Lupo!

 If the consulate has questions or you forgot something, they’ll let you know.
 (But try not to forget anything.)
-Otherwise, as long as you meet all the requirements, your passport will arrive in 7-14 days with your visa already placed in it.
+Otherwise, your passport will arrive in 7-14 days with your visa already glued to a page.

 P.S.
-While you’re at it, apply for a codice fiscale (but with a different Priority Mail envelope), which is the Italian equivalent of a social security number.
-It’s required to conduct life in Italy, from renting an apartment to obtaining healthcare or a grocery discount card.
-It’s also done through the consulate, and also a number you’ll give out freely.
+While you’re at it, apply for a codice fiscale, which is the Italian equivalent of a social security number.
+You need a CF to conduct your life in Italy, from renting an apartment to obtaining healthcare or a grocery discount card.
+The consulate also generates these, and it’s also a number/code you’ll give out freely.
 (Unlike a SSN that you have to guard with your life, it’s unique to you.)

-If what I write resonates, follow me on Instagram for obscure humor, observations, and practical life tips, and subscribe to my blog for more (hopefully) inspirational thinks.
+If what I write resonates, follow me on Instagram for obscure humor, observations, and practical life tips.
+(You can also subscribe to my blog for more *hopefully* inspirational thinks.)
 Grazie, ciao!